sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 each version separately.
 This way, for example, you get the version of Dispatch compiled against 2.8.1 for your 2.8.1 build, the version compiled against 2.10 for your 2.10.x builds, and so on.
-You can have fine-grained control over the behavior for for different Scala versions by using the `cross` method on `ModuleID` These are equivalent:
+You can have fine-grained control over the behavior for different Scala versions by using the `cross` method on `ModuleID` These are equivalent:

 ```scala